Verification of Accounting Records

 • The individual who has issued the cheque has become mentally disabled.

 • The cheque is stale (a cheque becomes stale when it is more than six months old)

 • Overwriting on the cheque

 • The cheque is post-dated.

 The accounting treatment of questions involving bank reconciliation comprises of:

 2. Bank reconciliation statement

-A bank is the only thing in accounting that can either be an asset or a liability.
+A bank is the only thing in accounting which can either be an asset or a liability.
 If there is a bank balance, then it is an asset for the business and hence will be recorded on the debit end.
 However, if there is a bank overdraft, then it is a liability, and hence there is a credit balance.

-Bank Reconciliation Statement as at (the date mentioned of the year ending):
+Bank Reconciliation statement as at (the date mentioned of the year ending):